Nora-almansour/Meme-1/README.md

 # Meme-1
-This app enables a user to take a picture, and add text at the top and bottom to form a meme.
+This app is a part of Udacity iOS NanoDegree that enables a user to take a picture, and add text at the top and bottom to form a meme.
 The user will be able to share the photo on Facebook and Twitter and also by SMS or email.

 What will I learn?